SlickEdit: Features

+SlickEdit can edit files up to 2 Terabytes.

 History

-SlickEdit began in 1988 as a character-mode editor for DOS and OS/2.
+SlickEdit began in 1988 as a character-mode editor for MS-DOS and OS/2.
 Clark Maurer, currently CEO of SlickEdit Inc. (formerly MicroEdge Inc.), was employed at IBM's Watson research lab.
 He was the developer of the internal IBM editor E; the most popular internal program used at IBM at the time.
 This experience enabled him to quit IBM and begin development of the first SlickEdit releases.

 At the beginning of the 1990s, most DOS editors were struggling with limitations of the 16-bit address space or DOS memory handling (640k).
 SlickEdit's programmers found a way to overcome these limitations.
-SlickEdit's current version can now handle large files of up to 2 TB in size.

 As operating systems with graphical user interfaces became more popular, SlickEdit continued to produce versions of the program with high functionality and good usability.
 Today SlickEdit is feature rich in C++, C#, Java, JavaScript, PHP, HTML, Objective-C, Groovy, Google Go, and many more.
 SlickEdit can be used for everything from Web Development, IOS Development, Android software development, and Desktop Development to Mainframe Development.
 SlickEdit supports debugging for GNU C/C++, Java, WinDbg, Groovy, Google Go, Python, Perl, Ruby, PHP, Xcode, and Android JVM/NDK.

-Large file capabilities

-SlickEdit can edit files up to 2 Terabytes, limited only by system resources.
-It can edit gigabyte files effortlessly.
-DIFFzilla can compare gigabyte files faster than other free or commercial tools.